Irina: The Vampire Cosmonaut: Manga

-A manga adaptation with art by Sojihogu began serialization on Kodansha's Comic Days website on March 8, 2018.
-It has been collected in a single tankōbon volume.
-The adaptation went on an indefinite hiatus in January 2019 due to Sojihogu's poor health.
+A manga adaptation with art by Sojihogu was serialized on Kodansha's Comic Days website from March 8, 2018, to March 3, 2023.
+It was collected in two tankōbon volumes.
+The adaptation went on an indefinite hiatus that lasted until January 2023 due to Sojihogu's poor health.

 Anime

 An anime television series adaptation was announced on March 17, 2021.
 The series was animated by Arvo Animation and directed by Akitoshi Yokoyama, with series author Keisuke Makino handling series' composition, Hiromi Kato designing the characters, and Yasunori Mitsuda composing the score.
 It aired from October 4 to December 20, 2021 on TV Tokyo, BS NTV, SUN, and KBS Kyoto.
 The opening theme song, "Hi no Tsuki" (緋ノ月, Scarlet Moon), is performed by Ali Project while the ending theme song, "Arifureta Itsuka" (ありふれたいつか, Everyday Someday), is performed by Chima.
 Funimation licensed the series outside of Asia.
 Medialink licensed the series in Asia-Pacific, it is streamed on the Ani-One YouTube channel with ULTRA membership, iQIYI, and Bilibili.